mdabrowski1990/uds/docs/source/pages/knowledge_base/can.rst

 - N_Cr_

 .. figure:: ../../images/CAN_Timings.png
   :alt: Diagnostic on CAN timings
   :figclass: align-center
   :width: 100%

   Network layer time values (N_As, N_Ar, N_Bs, N_Br, N_Cs, N_Cr) present during UDS on CAN communication.

 .. note:: The example uses
-    :ref:`segmented diagnostic message transmission <knowledge-base-can-segmented-message-transmission>`
-    as it enables to present all CAN timing parameters.
+  :ref:`segmented diagnostic message transmission <knowledge-base-can-segmented-message-transmission>` as it enables to present all CAN timing parameters.
   For :ref:`unsegmented diagnostic message transmission <knowledge-base-can-unsegmented-message-transmission>` though, the only applicable time parameter is N_As_.

 .. _knowledge-base-can-n-as:

 N_As
 ````
-N_As is the maximum allowable time for a sender to transmit a :ref:`CAN Packet <knowledge-base-can-packet>`.
+N_As is the time parameter of a :ref:`CAN Packet <knowledge-base-can-packet>` transmission on the sender side.
-It is measured from the start of CAN frame transmission until the transmission confirmation is received from
+It is measured from the start of the CAN frame transmission until the transmission confirmation is received from
 the data link layer.

 Timeout value: